openSUSE/news-o-o/_posts/2011-11-07-opensuse-weekly-news-issue-200-is-out.markdown

       from the [GNOME Project](http://www.gnome.org), continues to display serious glitches when using this proprietary driver blob.

-For GNOME3 users, this driver isn™t recommended at all, and people should stick with the
+For GNOME3 users, this driver isnâ€™t recommended at all, and people should stick with the
       default radeon open source driver provided by the community which has awesome support for r300 and r600 chipsets (and improving every day).